 Again, this is the short version.
 Read the detailed version here.

-Redefining Conflict As Progress
+Step 5: Redefining Healthy Conflict As Progress

 In some cases, people just don’t handle conflict healthily.
 Some individuals, despite all of their great qualities, feel like they’re playing a zero sum game.
 Even if they don’t consciously recognize what they are doing, they are out to win.